-- 1. Gain knowledge on the 6Cs of Reporting Protocol - 2.
+- 1. Practice the 6Cs of Reporting Protocol - 2.
 Identify and report any hazards and potential risks/ threats to supervisors or other authorized personnel - 3.
 Report accident/incident report to authorized person

 7.4.1 The 6Cs of Reporting Protocol

 The general highlights of the Organizational Reporting Protocol, commonly known as the 6Cs, are: